The Mac app support five different fill types:

 To add a new fill, click in the Fills panel.
 You can add as many fills as you like to a single layer and they’ll stack on top of each other.
 For each fill you create, you’ll have the following options:

 - Color/Preview well.
 Click on this to display the Color Popover where you can select a different color or change the fill type.

 - Color Swatch .
 Click the icon and navigate through all the Color Variables in your documents and Libraries.

 - Blending Mode .
-Click the icon and select a blending mode.
+Click the icon and select a blending mode — or hover over the various options for a preview of how they will look on the Canvas.
 If you select anything other than Normal, the icon will change to your system’s accent color (or orange, if you haven’t specified one).

 - Fill Options.
 If you’re using a solid color fill, you’ll see that color’s HEX value here for easy copy and pasting.
 If you’re using a gradient or image fill, you’ll see options to change their type here.
 Note: When you change the hex value of a color in the color picker it will preserve whatever alpha value you had set for that color before.